10 Best Places to Eat Lobster in NH

 112 Wentworth Rd., Rye

-Come for the ice cream and stay for the lobster roll and chowder.
+Come for the ice cream and take home a lobster roll and chowder for later.
 The Ice House is seasonal and typically opens in late April.
 The seafood portion of the menu also includes scallop rolls, fried haddock, shrimp, clam strips and more.